 Summer at the Farmers Markets

-June is here and that means summer is upon us!
+Summer is here and that means the heat is upon us!
 Expect to see summer veggies popping up including ripe tomatoes, crunchy cucumbers, summer squash, and juicy stone fruit!
 Summer in the Sonoran Desert means a rise in temps and finding new ways to shop and stay cool at the markets is crucial to an enjoyable experience.
 The Heirloom Farmers Market staff have become professional “summer farmers market survivalists” over the years, and we’d love to help you keep cool while navigating the markets.
 We hope you find our tips helpful!

 BEAT THE HEAT | Shop early to “beat the heat”.
 We’ve transitioned to our summer hours of 8 am to 12 pm to accommodate shoppers and vendors.
 We recommend shopping early before temps reach 100 degrees.
 Remember, staying cool and hydrated is very important.
 So when you are packing your car to venture to the market, make sure you:

 - Leave your dogs at home.
 The pavement and inside of vehicles are far too hot for dogs.
 Paws can quickly get burned on hot outdoor surfaces.
 PLEASE protect your furry family members and leave them at home!

 - Shop early and efficiently, it’s cooler in the mornings!
 The markets open at 8 AM and close at 12 PM to accommodate the rising temps.
 Please note that many vendors leave early on very hot days, so shop early for the best selection.